View observability metrics

 • Kubernetes Events: Provides visibility into event counts over time and a detailed log of events.

-• Control plane (Standard clusters only): Provides visibility into the health of Kubernetes control plane components such as the kube-apiserver and scheduler.
+• Control plane: Provides visibility into the health of Kubernetes control plane components such as the kube-apiserver and scheduler.
 Also provides information such as the number of unschedulable pods.
 Pods in the unschedulable state were attempted for scheduling and have been determined to be unschedulable.
 Pods in this state are a sign that nothing in the cluster has changed that would make them schedulable.

 • Cloud Ops Ingestion: Provides visibility into the amount of logging and metrics ingestion which correlate to cost.
-For more information, see Google Cloud's operations suite pricing.
+For more information, see Google Cloud Observability pricing.

 Interpret observability metrics

-Metrics can help you troubleshoot issues with your GKE clusters, such as:
+Metrics can help you troubleshoot issues.
+For GKE clusters, examples include:

 • High CPU or memory request utilization trends might indicate that you should configure containers in a cluster or namespace to use fewer resources.